Scope of these General Terms of Travel and your contracting party

 Any further claims based on international conventions or on statutory provisions based on such conventions shall remain unaffected by this restriction.

-9.2 The tour operator is not liable for defects, personal injuries and material damages in connection with services, which are mediated by the tour operator as third-party services only (e.g. mediated excursions, sport events, theater visits, exhibitions) and if these services are clearly and expressly marked in the travel advertisement and the booking confirmation as third-party services, indicating the identity and address of the contractor, in such a way that for the traveler these services are obviously not part of the travel services of the tour operator and were selected separately.
-Sec.
-651 b, 651 c, 651 w and 651 y remain unaffected.
+9.2 The Tour Operator is not liable for defects, personal injuries and material damages in connection with services, which are mediated by the Tour Operator as third-party services only (e.g. mediated excursions, sport events, theater visits, exhibitions and any medical services or services of the on board shops or the spa or recreational facilities ) and if these services are clearly and expressly marked in the travel advertisement and the booking confirmation as third-party services, indicating the identity and address of the contractor, in such a way that for the Traveler these services are obviously not part of the travel services of the Tour Operator and were selected separately.
+Art.
+7:513d DCC remains unaffected.

 10. Assertion of claims, addressee; Information about consumer dispute resolution

-10.1 Claims under Sec.
-651 I para 3, No. 2, 4 - 7 BGB shall be asserted by the customer / traveler to the tour operator.
+10.1 Claims under Art.
+7:511 DCC shall be asserted by the Customer / Traveler to the Tour Operator.
 The assertion can also be made by notifying the travel agent if the trip was booked through this travel agent.
 A written assertion is recommended.

 11. Information requirements concerning the identity of the operating air carrier